 If you search for answers to creatine and hair loss, you will soon find many people saying it does this.
 The logic behind why people say this is linked to DHT (di-hydro-testosterone), a molecule well known to be associated with hair loss.
 The logic goes like this:

-- Hair loss and male pattern baldness is linked to the buildup of DHT.
+- Hair loss and male pattern baldness are linked to the buildup of DHT.

 - Creatine supplements appear to increase DHT production.